ChelsieSalome/Linux-Ass1/README.md

 * `import`:to import a new SSH public key into your DigitalOcean account.

- * `wedKEY`:the name of the key we created in *Section 1, step #3*.
+ * `wedKEY`:the name of the key we created in ***Section 1, step #3***.

 * `--public-key-file ~/.ssh/wedKEY.pub`: to specify the file path of the SSH public key we want to import.
-In this case, it points to the public key file named wedKEY.pub located in the .ssh directory of the user's home folder.
+In this case, it points to the public key file named wedKEY.pub located in the .ssh directory of the user's home directory.